shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

-# 🌺 🌿 🌱 Production-Ready TripPlanner Multi-AI Agent Project 🍃 🌸 🪴
+# 🌺 🌿 🌱 Production-Ready TripPlanner Multi-AI Agents Project 🍃 🌸 🪴
 ### Discussions box is open, you can ask anything & i will accept any pull request feel free to contribute (you can later use this project in your resume etc..)

 ## **Problem Statement**